renatalantos/office_lunch_website/README.md

 [Order form in Mobile View](ADD IMAGE)
 -   ### Interactive elements
-    -   #### Nav links for Home, Menu, Book a Table, Contact Us, My bookings, Register, Login and Logout pages
+    -   #### Nav links for Home, Menu, All in Our Store, Food, Drinks, Contact Us, Register, Login and Logout pages
-    -   #### Form input fields on signup, register, signout, table booking, edit booking and delete booking forms
+    -   #### Form input fields on signup, register, signout, checkout (till), user profile, contact us, subscribe to newsletter, search for product, write review and edit review forms plus add and delete product form for superuser
-    -   #### Buttons - including form buttons (signup, register, signout, table booking, edit booking and delete booking form buttons) and page buttons (Visit Us button on Home page)
+    -   #### Buttons - including form buttons (signup, register, signout, checkout (till), user profile, contact us, subscribe to newsletter, write review, edit and review buttons plus add, delete product and upload product form buttons for superuser)
+    -   #### Dropdown boxes - including dropdown boxes for All Products, Food, Drinks, User, Sort by, Rating, Grill Option dropdowns
+    -   #### Edit and Delete links - including edit and delete product link for superuser, delete product link on Favourites page, update product quantity and delete product on shopping bag (basket) page.
+    -   #### Update Quantity buttons - enable user to increase or decrease product quantity, present on product detail and shooping bag (basket) pages

 -   ### Features to add in future
-    -   #### I would like to add a dropdown list for registered users to acess their account-related activites like view bookings, login and logout.
+    -   #### I would like to add a lunch deal functionality which allows users to choose 3 products from 3 different categories and get a discount then.
+This was beyond the scope of this project, yet certain items have a Lunch Deal Item label.

-## Technologies Used
+### Technologies Used
 # Technologies Used

 ### Languages Used